eatonphil/ponyo/README.md

 the Standard ML basis library is (perhaps) surprisingly solid, there are still a number of gaps to fill there and in the Standard ML ecosystem in general.

-In particular, there are discrepancies between the needs of PL researchers and the average programmer interested in ML.
 Ponyo is geared toward use on the server as a safe scripting language and for server-side web development.
 As such, Ponyo provides additional tools to ease development - including build and documentation generation tools.
+Ponyo (the library and tooling) is intended to be useful both as a whole and piece by piece.
+For instance, the documentation generator can be used to generate documentation for any Standard ML project.
+The build tool can be used to manage any Poly/ML compilation.
+And the Standard ML parser can be used as a compiler frontend.
+Down the line, Ponyo could include code generation tools for LLVM, BEAM, or the JVM.

 Ponyo is intended to work on [Poly/ML](https://github.com/polyml/polyml) and Unix systems.
 See below for [why Standard ML](#why-standard-ml).